Custom Search

 Salema

-Go to the Map Salema Western Cliffs Salema - Beach Fossils
+Salema Western Cliffs Salema - Beach Fossils

 Whilst there are several areas of the Algarve that feature fossil remains, probably the most accessible are the ones to be found on and around the cliffs at the western end of Salema beach.
 Look carefully around the base of the cliffs, especially at low tide.
 Dinosaur bones and footprints to be found here.
 Ammonites for those who look carefully enough.